AlaaAlzahrani/Jiwar/docs/measures/phonological.rst

 -----------------------
 **Full Name:** Phonological Clustering Coefficient

-**Description:** Measures how interconnected a word's phonological neighbors are.
+**Description:** Measures the extent to which a word's phonological neighbors are also phonological neighbors of each other.

 **Output Column:** ``phon_C``